antirez/stonky/README.md

 ## Usage

-To use the bot, send messages in a Telegram channel where the bot is an administrator.
+To use the bot, send messages in a Telegram channel where the bot is an administrator, otherwise directly address the bot via a private message.
 All the Stonky commands start with the "$" character.

     $AAPL           -- Reply with an update about AAPL price.
     $AAPL 1y        -- Reply with an ASCII art graph of AAPL price during